caseit-tech-director/caseit-web-netlify/site/content/hiring/_index.md

 ---
 title: We Are Hiring!
 description: >-
-  Bring your innovation, collaboration, and enthusiasm to the CaseIT team!
+  Bring your innovation, collaboration, and enthusiasm to the CaseIT team.
 With positions available in a multitiude of concentrations and skills.
 Do you have what it takes?
 We know you do.

+  `<br>`

   Apply by 28/9 11:59 PM.